ajzat25/SectorEdit/README.md

 ## Its Buggy!
 Short: Yes.
 It is.

-Long: Making a 3d game engine is lots of work, and ***I Work Alone*** so It will probably be pretty buggy.
+Long Version: Making a 3d game engine is lots of work, and ***I Work Alone*** so It will probably be pretty buggy at first.
+If you find a bug make sure its not already reported, and then let me know.
+I try to make fixing bugs my first priority, but it needs to be repeatable, well described, and include instructions on how to repeat the bug.

 ## Dependencies
 * Grm3